The Bachelorette (American TV series): Questions of authenticity

 Family Guy parodied the show's authenticity in the episode "Brian the Bachelor" on June 26, 2005.

 The Bachelorette season 4 winner, Jesse Csincsak, commented that contestants must follow producers' orders and that a storyline was fabricated in the editing room.

 On March 15, 2010, The Bachelorette creator Mike Fleiss appeared on 20/20 to confess that he developed the show's contestants into characters that catered to his audience's tastes, and that they "need [their] fair share of villains every season".
 Fleiss has come under fire for admitting that The Bachelor has less to do with reality than it does making good television.

 By season 7 of The Bachelorette, some believed that actors were being hired by ABC to play specific roles on the show.
 Some viewers were becoming tired of the show's scripted nature and speaking out.

 In 2018, Amy Kaufman published a book titled, Bachelor Nation: Inside the World of America's Favorite Guilty Pleasure.
 This book provided insight on some of the manipulation tactics that producers employ in order to create drama and garner controversy as a ratings ploy.

-The podcast Game of Roses launched in 2019 and critiques the series as a 'game'.
-They have since published the book 'How to win The Bachelor'.

 Setting

 Much like the parent show, the first two seasons were filmed in a luxurious house in Los Angeles County, California, and "Villa De La Vina" in Agoura Hills, California, for later seasons.
 Since the fifth season, the third and remaining episodes filmed around the world.
 Episodes have been filmed throughout the United States, Canada, Spain, Iceland, Turkey, Portugal, Thailand, China (Hong Kong only), Bermuda, England, Croatia, Czech Republic, Germany, France, Italy, Belgium and Ireland.
 In season 3, filming was located in New York City; Charlotte, North Carolina, for season 8, where Emily Maynard lived, so that she could stay with her daughter Ricki during production.
 In addition to Villa De La Vina mansion, the contestants in seasons 4 and 5 lived in a bunkhouse close to the mansion.

-Due to the concerns surrounding over the COVID-19 pandemic, when the mansion was strictly restricted for filming purposes, the sixteenth and seventeenth seasons filmed entirely within the United States being isolated on a quarantine type bio-secure bubble atmosphere around single location at the hotel or resort they rented by production.
-While the eighteenth season filmed mostly in the United States, some quarantine restrictions began lifted with limited travel.
+Due to the concerns surrounding the COVID-19 pandemic, when the mansion was strictly restricted for filming purposes, the sixteenth and seventeenth seasons filmed entirely within the United States being isolated on a quarantine type bio-secure bubble atmosphere around a single location at the hotel or resort they rented by production.
+While the eighteenth season filmed mostly in the United States, some quarantine restrictions being lifted with limited travel.
+In the twenty-first season, the mansion was not used for filming purposes unrelated to the then-existing pandemic above, they used the Hummingbird Nest Ranch in Santa Susana, California previously appeared in the spin-off series The Bachelor Presents: Listen to Your Heart.